-As we move into July, over half of America’s proud gardeners – especially those living in the southern regions of the country — are starting to work a little harder to stay ahead of what their plants are yielding.
+More than half of America’s proud gardeners – especially those living in the southern regions of the country — work a little harder in mid-summer to stay ahead of what their plants are yielding.
 Many are overrun, in particular, by zucchini and cucumbers, two of the more popular high-yielding plants.
 Plus, thanks to grillers and meateaters working overtime yesterday, your frig is now stocked with lots of July 4 leftovers: namely pork and any number of wild game meats that hit the fire.

 So here’s a reminder: tacos make good use of seasonal, homegrown veggies, especially if you’re growing tired of vegetables served as sides along with traditional meat dishes.
 And how many times can you slice squash, zucchini and eggplant for grilling before growing pretty tired of that approach?

 This slaw calls for BBQ sauce, which you might leave out if you’re pairing the slaw with BBQ-glazed pork or wild meat leftover from July 4.
 In cooler months, it’s tough to get motivated by taco slaw when alternatives include melty cheese, refried beans and hot salsa but, in summer, a refreshing cuke-based slaw is as appealing as a hot bowl of chili on Super Bowl Sunday.

 Bonus Note: Slaw always pairs well with fish tacos.
 So if your holiday was spent fishing on the marsh, pond or lake, get out your frying pan and oil and don’t even bother putting yesterday’s catch in the freezer.

 2 cups chopped red cabbage (or packaged coleslaw from store)

 Salt & Pepper to taste